andrade-bruno/google-cloud-petshop/README.md

 ### Summary

-This project was cloned by [Alura's "NodeJS: adding CI to the project and deploying to Google Cloud"](https://cursos.alura.com.br/course/nodejs-adicionando-ci-projeto-deploy-google-cloud) and handmaded by myself adding incremental unit tests, specific environment configuration and related stuff.
+A project cloned and enhanced by [Alura's "NodeJS: adding CI to the project and deploying to Google Cloud"](https://cursos.alura.com.br/course/nodejs-adicionando-ci-projeto-deploy-google-cloud), hand-maded by myself.

+This petshot market includes some features as
+- Google Cloud VM
+- Unit tests with Jest
+- Google Cloud Compute Engine
+- Specific environment configuration

 ### Keywords